 There are lots of types of grips for flat handlebars.
-You can go for simple foam grips, hardy cork grips, deluxe Ergon grips, plush leather grips - whatever feels most comfortable is generally the best.
+You can go for simple silicon grips, hardy cork grips, deluxe Ergon grips, plush leather grips - whatever feels most comfortable is generally the best.

 Most road handlebars have a clamp diameter of 26.0mm, while most flat bars have a clamp diameter of 25.4mm.
 That means you'll need to either use a shim for your existing stem, or replace the stem.
 Since the point of the exercise is often to lift the handlebars up, you might want to consider going with a taller stem anyway.
 If your bike has a threaded headset you can use a tall quill stem like the Soma Sutro, or this upright quill stem.
 If you have a threadless headset you can use a Heads-Up stem riser.

 Most road bikes come with caliper brakes, but most flat-bar levers are made for V-brakes.
 This leads to the most common error with flat-bar conversions, and one which is made by an embarassing number of bike shops: using MTB levers with caliper brakes.
 The levers don't have enough mechanical advantage, and so you have to pull really hard to stop.
 The solution is to use flat-bar levers that have the right cable pull - short pull brake levers.